-(mandatory, extensive-token) should be the token "-draft11" in this specification.
-The behavior is undefined when other values are specified.

-algorithm, validation, auth-domain, realm:
+(mandatory, extensive-token) should be the token "-wg-draft02". algorithm, validation, auth-domain, realm:

 MUST be the same value as it is when received from the client.

 sid:

 (mandatory, hex-fixed-number) MUST be a session identifier, which is a random integer.
 The sid SHOULD have uniqueness of at least 80 bits or the square of the maximal estimated transactions concurrently available in the session table, whichever is larger.
 See Section 6 for more details.